 Anyone who is interested in history, culture, nature and simply having fun – should visit Israel.
-Israel may be a very small country, but it is full of good things: cosmopolitan cities, pleasant towns, a flourishing countryside, gorgeous beaches, deserts, mountains and green parks.
+Israel may be a very small country, but it is full of good things and places you should visit: cosmopolitan cities, pleasant towns, a flourishing countryside, gorgeous beaches, deserts, mountains and green parks.
 Its people are friendly and welcoming, the food is fresh and fabulous and there’s always something interesting to do: visit a historic site, go to a museum, suntan on the beach, do extreme sports, go shopping, party like crazy, dine out, see a show, visit the market or simply walk the streets and do some people-watching.

 The people of Israel are probably its most interesting feature.
 A melting pot of various cultures (Israelis’ origins can range anywhere from Morocco, Poland, Iraq, Russia, Yemen, Germany, Turkey, France, India, Ethiopia, Spain, Hungary, Syria and more), some Jewish customs and traditions have become a general rule for all Israelis, while others depend on the place of origin.
 And that’s just speaking of Jewish traditions: add Arabs (Muslims and Christians) and Druze into the mix and you’re bound to have a fascinating, if confusing, cultural experience in Israel.
 Even after going back home, you’ll remember Israeli people and culture – they’re simply unforgettable.